Sistemo: run real Linux machines on your own hardware with one command

 Expose services to your network

-# Your VM's nginx is now reachable at http://your-machine:80
+# Your machine's nginx is now reachable at http://your-host:80

 Create isolated networks